 From 1978 then, all Harman Kardon hi-fi was designed and built in Japan, effectively marking the end of the classic era of US-built Harman Kardon hi-fi.
 It took the brand slightly downmarket compared to what had come before, and also brought a striking new look – one which still seems oddly contemporary now.
 There’s certainly a touch of the Dieter Rams about it, especially when you consider the ergonomic disasters coming out of both the United States and Japan at the time…

 Designed to partner the Hk500 tuner, Hk340 receiver, or Hk505 and Hk503 amplifiers, the Hk1500 was the company’s entry-level cassette deck, despite selling for nearly £200 in the UK in 1978.
-In design terms it is utterly unremarkable, aside from those strikingly modernist looks.
+In design terms it is fairly unremarkable, aside from those superb, strikingly modernist looks.
 Inside, the quality of build is decent, with a good single-motor, single capstan, two-head transport sporting a fair-sized flywheel.
-Much of its largish, odd-sized pressed steel case (425x178x260mm) case is air though, making it unexpectedly light for its size at 4kg.
-The manufacturer claimed 30Hz-15kHz frequency response (at -3dB), and that just about sums it up; the Hk1500 was a middling machine with respectable performance and nothing more.
+Much of its largish, odd-sized pressed steel case (425x178x260mm) case is air though, making it weigh 4kg.
+The manufacturer claimed 30Hz-15kHz frequency response (at -3dB), and that just about sums it up; the Hk1500 was a solid machine with respectable performance and nothing flashy.
 Its lack of logic control, dual capstans or any type of bias adjustment means it’s not really for the enthusiast, although there’s a lovely moving tape travel indicator to feast your eyes on, alongside the backlit cassette compartment.
 Dolby B is offered too, alongside a headphone socket.

-The Hk1500 wins no prizes for sound quality then, but is of interest to collectors as a curio.
-Effectively it’s a Japanese cassette deck made by Silver, and looks nothing like no Harman Kardons that preceded it (the HK2000 was its immediate successor, and it’s easy to spot the difference), nor indeed those that followed.
+The Hk1500 is an enjoyable performer but no Nakamichi.
+It is of real interest to collectors as a curio, however – effectively it’s a Japanese cassette deck made by Silver, looking nothing like any Harman Kardons that preceded it (the HK2000 was its immediate successor, and it’s easy to spot the difference), or indeed those that followed.
 The next generation 1979 range went to a slimline, standard rack width and lost the sumptuous brushed aluminium fascia of this, and indeed its striking backlit meters.
-These days, the crop up secondhand from time to time for under £100, making them easy meat for cash-strapped collectors of cassette’s illustrious past.
+These days, the crop up secondhand from time to time for under £100, making them ideal for cash-strapped collectors of cassette’s illustrious past.